 In general, the aim is to evacuate the building as quickly and safely as possible.
-The UK's Health and Safety Executive (HSE) does not specify a fixed time limit for evacuation drills, as this can differ based on individual circumstances.
-However, a common benchmark used in various settings is to evacuate the building within 2 to 3 minutes during a drill.
+The UK's Health and Safety Executive (HSE) does not specify a fixed time limit for evacuation drills, as this can differ based on

 In real-life situations, the time to evacuate can differ from drills due to factors like the actual presence of danger, panic, and unforeseen obstacles.
 Therefore, it's important for NIS to: